chilit-nl/reveal.js/2022.03.1.jvmgc/slides.md

 ## Garbage collection

-A process seperate from the mutator (application code) thats finds and removes **unreachable** objects
+A process separate from the mutator (application code) thats finds and removes **unreachable** objects

 --